yattee/yattee/README.md

 * Fullscreen playback, Picture in Picture and AirPlay support
 * Stream quality selection

-### Features in alpha testing for iOS and macOS
+### Features in alpha testing
 * New player component with custom controls, gestures and support for 4K playback

-You can leave your feedback in [discussion on v1.4 release](https://github.com/yattee/yattee/discussions/75).
+You can leave your feedback in [discussion on v1.4 release](https://github.com/yattee/yattee/discussions/93).
+Thanks!

 ### Availability
 || Invidious | Piped |